liferay/web-dev-email-templates/README.md

 The base is used to create a code environment as close to Hubspot as possible so that when component are being built, it should reflect what you see on Hubspot.com. what base archictecture for emails.
 This should include all code that Hubspot uses.
 - **Global Email Styles** (`/src/styles`) - This will contain global styles that will apply to every component. `main.css` is the final file that will be included in every component.
 - **Custom Components** (`/src/base/components`) - Where our collection of components go.

+### Email Global Styles
+In `/src/styles` you'll find global styles.
+This allows global theming and styling as it will write css for every component.
+Supports SASS.
+If you have `gulp` running, it will automagically process and update all components on save.

 ### Inky
 [Inky](#https://foundation.zurb.com/emails/docs/inky.html) is a responsive framework for Emails from Zurb that is well-documented, supported, and robust.
 In any components, you can leverage any of the Inky syntax and it will spit out correct styling and HTML.
 Note: Don't rely so much on the Inky grid system as we are locked into Hubspot's grid system.